c-arthurs/QuArray/docs/Installation.rst

 MacOS
 -----

-The binaries may be compatible on earlier operating systems but it has been tested on MacOS Catalina 10.15.6 and newer
+The binaries may be compatible on earlier operating systems but it has been tested on MacOS Catalina 10.15.6 and newer.

 Windows
 -------

-The binaries may be compatible on earlier operating systems but it has been tested on Windows 10
+The binaries may be compatible on earlier operating systems but it has been tested on Windows 10.

 Linux
 -----

-The binaries may be compatible on other distros but it has been tested on Ubuntu 20.04 LTS
+The binaries may be compatible on other distros but it has been tested on Ubuntu 20.04 LTS.

 Download the binary and make sure to make it executable by running -